GD-alt/ospa/README.md

 # ospa
 ### OpenServer Portable Alternative

-**DISCLAIMER: ospa is *not for production* use.** By default, it uses php-cgi.exe, which has possible vulnerabilities.
-Please read [CGI security section](https://www.php.net/manual/en/security.cgi-bin.php) on official PHP site.
+**DISCLAIMER 0: ospa is *not for production* use.** By default, it uses php-cgi.exe, which has possible vulnerabilities.
+Please read [CGI security section](https://www.php.net/manual/en/security.cgi-bin.php) on official PHP site. ~ G4m3-80ft

-**DISCLAIMER:** I'm not porting this for Linux, because OSP is a piece of shit nobody needs, and even more so for Windows only.
+**DISCLAIMER 1:** I'm not porting this for Linux, because OSP is a piece of shit nobody needs, and even more so for Windows only.

 **DISCLAIMER 2:** Yep, it's truly shitty code, don't shitcode-blame me.